Maps and models of HRM

 and realizing strategic objectives.'

-The section goes on to consider the views of Guest and Legge and then
+Human Resource Management, 4th edition goes on to consider the views of Guest and Legge and then

 discusses the classification of HRM models.
 Three American perspectives on HRM are provided from the work

-of Fitz-Enz, Ulrich and Pfeffer on pages 39-40.
+of Fitz-Enz, Ulrich and Pfeffer.

-a fundamental element of most rhetorical accounts of HRM is that one of the distinctive features of
+* A fundamental element of most rhetorical accounts of HRM is that one of the distinctive features of

 human resource management (as opposed to personnel management) is that it is 'holistic'.
 In other words it is concerned